Nissan 240SX: Drifting

-The Nissan 240SX has been a popular choice in the drifting community.
-Although it was never marketed to the drifting community during its release, it was adopted in Japan during the golden age of drifting.
-It was chosen for its balanced weight distribution of 55/45 front to rear, and its overall lightweight RWD layout.
+The Nissan 240SX is a popular platform within the drifting community, both in amateur competition as well as in professional series such as Formula D. Although never marketed to the drifting community during its production, its Japanese counterparts, the Nissan 180SX and Nissan Silvia (S13), were adopted in Japan during the foundational years of drifting.
+They were chosen for their balanced weight distribution of 55/45 front to rear, and their overall lightweight RWD layout.